mohammadnia11/ERA5/README.md

 🔍 **Explore Code 1: Dive Deep into the ERA5 Data Retrieval**

-Our first code provides a simplified method for downloading ERA5 reanalysis data. 📥🌦️
+Our first code provides a simplified method for downloading ERA5 hourly data on pressure levels from 1940 to the present. 📥🌦️

 **Steps:**